Instructor-Led Trainings - Bloodborne and Airborne Pathogens

 This course is for employees or business owners or anyone who has a reasonably anticipated occupational exposure to blood or other potentially infectious materials in the course of their work.
 Anyone who may come in contact with infectious materials as part of their job as responders, health care professionals, lab technicians, dentists, dental hygienists, fire, police, ambulance, and EMS.

-Participants will receive a course completion certificate and earn .4 Continuing Education Units from the Florida Department of Environmental Protection (DS/DW/WW02099015) upon successful completion of the course.
+Participants will receive a course completion certificate and earn .4 Continuing Education Units from the Florida Chamber Safety Council.
+If applicable, participants will receive .4 Continuing Education Units from the Florida Department of Environmental Protection (DS/DW/WW02099015) upon successful completion of the course.